atijmahesh/cs-32/README.md

-# UCLA CS 31 Projects
+# UCLA CS 32 Projects and Homework

 ## Overview
 Taught by Professor Smallberg, here are my course projects from Winter 2023.